-We are endorsed by the Bremerton School District, governed by a Board of Directors, supported by local businesses & civic organizations, as well as many individuals, and our work is facilitated exclusively by volunteers.
+We are endorsed by the Bremerton School District, governed by a Board of Directors, supported by local businesses & civic organizations, as well as many individuals.Our work is facilitated by volunteers.

 The Bremerton Backpack Brigade exists to provide a supplemental food source on weekends for children in need throughout the eight Bremerton Elementary schools, including West Hills Restorative and Catalyst Public schools.

 Programs like ours have been shown to increase attendance, decrease behavior problems, improve concentration abilities and improve academic achievement.

 The Backpack Brigade is a nonprofit organization 501(c)3